Skip to main content

 Practice motor skills, demonstrate cutting techniques and processes, track components, and become more efficient.
 Attention to detail is required for welders – the more you experience the more valuable you are to an employer.

-Classes in the associate degree program teaches you how to:
+Classes in the associate degree program teach you how to:

 • Review blueprints or read work orders